Mahafaly

 The Mahafaly are an ethnic group of Madagascar that inhabit the plains of the Betioky-Ampanihy area.
 Their name means either "those who make holy" or "those who make happy", although the former is considered more likely by linguists.
 In 2013 there were an estimated 150,000 Mahafaly in Madagascar.
 The Mahafaly are believed to have arrived in Madagascar from southeastern Africa around the 12th century.
-They became known for the large tombs they built to honor dead chiefs and kings.
+They became known for the large tombs they build to honor dead chiefs and kings.
 Mainly involved in farming and cattle raising, they speak a dialect of the Malagasy language, which is a branch of the Malayo-Polynesian language group.

 Ethnic identity

 This ethnic group label has been used by other Malagasy and foreigners to describe the people who traditionally inhabited the southwestern coast of Madagascar, bounded inland by the Menarandra and Onilahy rivers.
 The people themselves do not use this label or identify as part of a single ethnic group, however, and prefer to identify along other kinship or geopolitical lines; the name Mahafaly holds no meaning for the people originating from this area and instead is a label imposed from the outside.
 The majority of the population is concentrated along the banks of the rivers that run through the otherwise largely arid territory.